 Why Observe Variable Stars?

 There are many reasons why the collection of data on variable stars is an essential and useful activity.
-Research on these stars provides a wealth of information on stellar properties such as the mass, luminosity, radius and composition.
+Research on these stars provides a wealth of information on stellar properties such as the mass, luminosity, radius, and composition.
 This information can be used to study other stars as well.
-These stars are observed for decades to determine their long-term behaviour; some variables have periods of many years.
+These stars are observed for decades to determine their long-term behavior; some variables have periods of many years.

 How do we make observations of variable stars?

 Anyone can be a variable star observer.
 Following are the things that you need to begin observing:

 - A pair of binoculars or a telescope

 - Variable star chart to help you navigate

 All of this might seem like a lot to keep in mind.
 But with time, it becomes easier.
 Devoted variable star-gazers become so familiar with the procedures that they cover dozens of stars a night swinging from one star to another without the help of charts.